Medical tray with equipment prepared for a PRP treatment for the face.

 • Explore Smart Payment Options: Since insurance doesn’t cover cosmetic PRP, look for clinics that offer package deals or memberships.
 These options often reduce the per-session cost and make budgeting for your long-term skin health simple and predictable.

-What Is a PRP Facial?
+So, What Exactly Is a PRP Facial?

 If you’ve heard people buzzing about the “vampire facial,” you’ve heard about PRP.
 A PRP facial is a powerful skin rejuvenation treatment that uses your body’s own healing abilities to refresh your complexion.
 PRP stands for platelet-rich plasma, a concentrated substance derived from your own blood that is packed with growth factors.
 Think of these growth factors as your personal team of repair specialists.
 When reintroduced into your skin, they send signals to your cells to ramp up collagen production, repair damaged tissue, and generate new, healthy cells.